SajedNahian/Comatose-Barbarians/README.md

 position to treasure”
 if the value is true, what is the solution?
 ## recursive abstraction
-when im asked to solve for a possible path through a maze with n junctions, the recursive abstraction can find possible paths through a maze with n-1 junctions
+when im asked to solve for a possible path through a maze with n "stepping stones", the recursive abstraction can find possible paths through a maze with n-1 ""stepping stones"
 ## base case
-The explorer is on the same file and rank as the treasure
+If the explorer is on the treasure, return true.
+If the explorer is on a wall, return false.
 ## English or pseudocode description of algorithm
-First break the maze into nodes or places where you must turn or are given multiple options (to turn or continue).
-One of these nodes should be the starting node and the other should be the ending node.

-Begin at the start node.
-Continue down the node until you reach another node meaning you must either be forced to turn or are given options on where to go.
--In the case of the turn only option, move down that node.
-And continue the process described above.
--In the case of the multiple options, for each option, continue the process described above.
--In the case that you cannot continue down a node because it is a dead end, end the process being done for that series of nodes.

-Once you reach the end node, note the series of nodes you have taken to arrive to the end.
-This series will then be converted back into a solution.
+Drop a wall onto the current position of the explorer.
+If the explorer isn't on the west edge of the maze, and if the recursive abstraction with the explorer one step to the west returns true, return true.
+Then if the explorer isn't on the north edge of the maze, and if the recursive abstraction with the explorer one step to the north returns true, return true.
+Then if the explorer isn't on the east edge of the maze, and if the recursive abstraction with the explorer one step to the east returns true, return true.
+Then if the explorer isn't on the south edge of the maze, and if the recursive abstraction with the explorer one step to the south returns true, return true.

+Return false.
 ## class(es), with fields and methods
 ## version*n* wish list